How to improve the Customer Retention of your Shopify store

 Customer retention is a business strategy that a company implements in order to retain customers and prevent them from being attracted by the competition.
 Specifically, the C.R.R.
 (Customer retention rate) is an indicator used for the analysis of customer loyalty and expresses the percentage of consumers that continues to buy from the same brand in a specific period of time.
 Now that I’ve explained what it is, let’s talk about how it can benefit your e-commerce!
 Among the many advantages there is one that stands out for importance: the customer retention represents a marketing activity that allows you to improve your customer experience, increase the profitability of your company and lead you to a real long-term success.
 How?
 Well, this strategy is focused on retaining acquired customers, a choice that turns out to be advantageous for these reasons:

-- The retention costs of repeat customers are lower than those of acquiring the new ones; actually, the growing costs of advertising have strongly impacted on the possibility of acquiring new customers, making it more advantageous to work on existing ones.
+actually, the growing costs of advertising have strongly impacted on the possibility of acquiring new customers, making it more advantageous to work on existing ones.
 The research carried out by Frederick Reichheld, of Brain & Company, shows that increasing customer retention rates by 5% increases profits by 25% to 95%!
 This concept is well explained in this graph, which shows how the company’s gain ranges during the customer acquisition phase, retention phase and in a possible phase of consumers loss.
 If you want to know more: The Value of Keeping the Right Customers (hbr.org).

-- Investing in repeat customer and knowing how to keep them means decreasing the possibility of losing them, avoiding the risk of unpleasant and potentially harmful negative publicity and allowing your business to grow.
+avoiding the risk of unpleasant and potentially harmful negative publicity and allowing your business to grow.
 Here is an example: if in a month I get 10 new customers but I lose the same number of consumers, the growth of the company will be at zero.
 Therefore, I will certainly have to try to attract new customers, whitout neglecting the ones I already have and it is precisely to these that I will have to reserve particular attention and offers.

-- It influences the customer lifetime value (CLV), that is the value that the customer has for the company during the period in which he buys, affecting the company’s revenues.
+The CLV is the value that the customer has for the company during the period in which he buys, affecting the company’s revenues.

 In order to achieve this goal, companies use promotion and marketing tools mainly through digital channels, such as mobile apps, which allow them to constantly interact with customers and offer customized proposals.
 Specifically, Shopify is a service that aims to help your company from all these points of view with a very low cost in terms of money and time.